pwijngaard/cytoscouts/README.md

 4 Collapse the interactome then get a list of the neighbors of a given common name in the collapsed interactome along with a histogram of the neighbors of the common name in the collapsed interactome and save each to file in the current the directory.

+A more thorough explanation of cytoscouts can be found in section two of thesis.pdf.